ifm/developerportal/v1.21.6/_sources/Technology/VPU/IMU/imu.md.txt

 ## Example

-Accessing the IMU data is possible with the ifm3d API version 1.5.3 and above.
+Accessing the IMU data is possible with ifm3d API version >= 1.5.3.
 As of ifm3d API 1.5.3, a custom deserializer has to be implemented and only a Python example is available.

-Please find the Python example code that accesses and prints the IMU data at [ifm3d-examples](https://github.com/ifm/ifm3d-examples/blob/main/ovp8xx/python/ovp8xxexamples/core/imu_data.py)
+Please find the Python example code that accesses and prints the IMU data at [ifm3d-examples](https://github.com/ifm/ifm3d-examples/blob/main/ovp8xx/python/core/imu_data.py)

 The output looks like: